Apply to vetted scholarship programs in one click

 Estée Lauder contributes $100 per month toward employees’ student debt.
 The lifetime maximum is $10,000.

-Fidelity provides employees with up to $10,000 toward student debt.
+Fidelity offers companies the chance to help their employees pay back student loans to increase retention rates.
+It provides employees with up to $10,000 toward student debt.
 In addition, Fidelity offers student debt and college planning advice for its employees.

 Google matches up to $2,500 in student loan payments per year for its employees in the United States.
 The company plans to expand the program worldwide over time.